 How Can Patients Reduce the Risk of Implant Failure?

-Preventing failure means consistent home care, healthy lifestyle choices, and regular professional follow-up.
-Most patients who follow recommended routines enjoy long-term success.
+Prevention hinges on consistent home care, healthy lifestyle choices, and regular professional follow-up.
+Patients who follow recommended routines have the best long-term results.

 Which Oral Hygiene Habits Help Implants Last?

-Brush twice a day, floss or use interdental brushes around the implant, and use an antibacterial rinse if recommended.
-Keep routine professional cleanings so your hygienist can remove buildup that brushing alone can’t reach.
+Brush twice daily with a soft brush, clean between teeth with floss or interdental brushes, and use an antibacterial rinse if advised.
+Maintain routine professional cleanings to remove deposits that at-home care misses.

 Supportive Therapies Prevent Peri-Implantitis & Implant Loss